Joint Entrance Examination – Advanced: Criticism

+JEE(Advanced) has also been criticised for its notoriously tough, unpredictable paper pattern, for a high school student, the questions asked go way beyond the scope of conventional teaching in schools, this forces the students to opt for coaching classes.
+The coaching classes create a situation of extreme pressure for the students, gradually affecting their mental health.

 Coaching

-Preparation for the Joint Entrance Exam begins typically two to four years before students take the test.
-More than 90% of students who passed this exam attended coaching institutes, which had created a ₹232.61 billion industry with annual tuition of up to ₹250,000.
-These academies included mock tests multiple times a week, up to 200 students per class, and long hours, ranging from 4 to 7 hours a day, in addition to regular high school work.
-There were hundreds of academies across the country, and the most famous—in Kota, Rajasthan—attracted approximately 125,000 students each year.
+Many JEE training academies conduct mock tests multiple times a week, have up to 200 students per class, and make them study for long hours, ranging from 4 to 7 hours a day, in addition to regular high school work.
+There were hundreds of these academies across the country, and the most famous—in Kota, Rajasthan—attracted approximately 125,000 students each year.

 Coaching programs are major corporations, listed on the Indian stock market and also attracting billions of dollars of investment from private equity firms.
-The high-pressure environment at these coaching institutes have been blamed for a significant number of suicides.
+The high-pressure environment at these coaching institutes has been blamed for a significant number of suicides.
+To mitigate this pressure, initiatives like National Level Common Entrance Examination (NLCEE) provide students with exposure visits to prestigious institutions, helping them make informed decisions and reduce stress.